antarctica/lantern/docs/models.md

 - its media type and any optional profiles
 - optionally, [Content Metadata](#static-site-content-metadata)
 - optionally, a redirect target (the URL the item should redirect to)
+- optionally, a flag to prevent downstream caching:
+  - e.g. for content that changes frequently
+  - defaults to false (caching allowed where configured for an export destination)

 > [!TIP]
 > Where using a redirect, consider using a [Site Redirect](#static-site-redirects) instead.